Update July 6, 2021: Microsoft has released a patch for CVE 2021-34527, available here.

 Print Spooler vulnerability breakdown

 The Print Spooler remote code execution vulnerability takes advantage of the RpcAddPrinterDriver function call in the Print Spooler service that allows clients to add arbitrary dll files as printer drivers and load them as SYSTEM (the spooler service context).
-A more detailed analysis is available here.

 The function is designed to allow users to update printers remotely—for example, the IT person remotely installing your brand-new office printer.
 However, a logical flaw in how this works allows any user to inject their own unsigned dll into the process, bypassing authentication or validation of the file.